OriginalEXE/Optimize-Images-Resizing/readme.txt

 Nothing special to show.
 The only UI is in the Media settings page where a simple button is added for cleaning previously uploaded images

 == Changelog ==

+= 1.0.7 =
+* Fix issue where cleanup process would get stuck on certain images.

 = 1.0.6 =
 * Fix issue where default image size would not be generated after cleanup, if a custom image size of the same dimensions is defined.